odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

 have all the information necessary for all the build tools in the world to work with!

-## Why not a Build-Tool of Pure Functions?

 If you can write a Python script using pure functions to serve as a build tool, why doesn't everyone do that?
 That certainly is simpler than learning a whole new language/syntax/semantics/ecosystem just to invoke some functions in the correct order.

+## Downsides of a Naive Pure-Function Build Tool

 It turns out, while the above Python script with naive `download`/`protoc`/`package`/etc. implementations can work, it isn't a very